 2025 marks six years since I embraced the world of polyamory and dating apps (all within a few months).
 Since then, I’ve become a connoisseur of this means of connection, having probably spent a thousand hours swiping on a full range of apps and been on countless dates.
 You could call me a poly dating app expert of sorts – I have pretty much tried them all and in a variety of countries, too.

 Speaking of travelling, your location considerably influences your experience because the best poly dating app will genuinely depend on where you are.
 Only one or two options truly have a global reach.
-Most, I have found during time spent exploring the polyamorous communities in places like Barcelona, London, Mexico City, Melbourne and Sydney, are very specific in both their availability and popularity in certain areas.
-So, trying a few of the apps I have listed below is best to see which has the most appeal for polyamorous singles and couples in your city.
+Most, I have found during my time spent exploring polyamorous communities in places like Barcelona, London, Mexico City, Melbourne and Sydney, are very specific in both their availability and popularity in certain areas.
+So, trying a few of the apps listed below is best to see which one has the most appeal for polyamorous singles, solos and couples in your city.

 You’ll also notice that many of the dating apps listed below aren’t specifically non-monogamous.
-Some are pretty mainstream options whose inclusion may surprise you.
-This is because most of the well-known apps, including Tinder and Hinge, have moved towards being more inclusive of all relationship styles in the past year or two.
+Some are fairly mainstream options whose inclusion may come as a surprise.
+This is because most well-known apps have shifted towards being more inclusive of all relationship styles over the past year or two.
 This makes sense as a business because polyamorous people are likely to continue using dating apps throughout their lives.
-It calls into question: are dating apps even designed for monogamy?
+It calls into question: Are dating apps even designed for monogamy?

-When it comes to app changes, many have had a few tweaks in the past year to make them more inclusive (such as broader gender filtering options, thankfully) or engaging.
-One app had a notable rebrand during 2024 – Bumble – and that went so badly that it became known as the “Bumble Fumble.”
-However, over the past few years, things seem to go quite disastrously whenever any dating app tries for a complete rebrand.
+When it comes to app changes, many have undergone a few tweaks in the past year to make them more inclusive (such as the addition of broader gender filtering options, thankfully) or more engaging.
+One app underwent a notable rebrand during 2024 – Bumble – and that effort went so poorly that it became known as the “Bumble Fumble.”
+However, over the past few years, things have gone quite disastrously whenever any dating app attempts a complete rebrand.
 It does make me curious to see how the poly dating app landscape will change during 2025.
 Will there be a new contender?
 Will a new update make a particular app stand out from the others?
 Will the tech change to move us beyond swiping and into meeting more IRL?
 I suppose we’ll have to wait and see.

 Feeld dating app

 No matter where I’ve travelled, the main app I have consistently used is Feeld.
 When it comes to polyamorous dating, it’s the one that you’ll hear most people recommend and for good reason.
 It’s specifically for connecting people who have alternative relationship models and sexual preferences.
 That means you’ll find lots of people who are non-monogamous, kinky and queer on Feeld, which happens to be precisely the type of folks I’m looking for.
-Despite the potential complications of all of these different identities and approaches, this app excels in keeping things pretty simple in terms of design and filtering options.
+Despite the potential complications of these various identities and approaches, the app excels in keeping things simple in terms of design and filtering options.

-One of my favourite things about Feeld’s design is that you can scroll through people without making a final yes/no decision.
-This feature helps people like me who sometimes want to jump on and see who is new without the pressure of making a final decision at that moment.
+One of my favourite things about Feeld’s design is that you can scroll through people without having to make a final yes/no decision.
+This feature helps people like me, who sometimes want to jump in and see who’s new, without the pressure of making a final decision at that moment.
 You can mull someone over while looking at others, which other apps don’t allow.
-Also, the new Constellation feature lets you connect your profile to multiple lovers, partners, and everyone else in your network.
+Additionally, the new Constellation feature allows you to connect your profile to multiple partners, lovers, and everyone else in your network.

 Aside from being renowned as one of the best polyamorous dating apps, Feeld also has a reputation for being one of the glitchiest.
-However, since their 2023 rebrand, the company has clearly been working hard to fix all its bugs and improve the user experience.
+However, since their 2023 rebrand, the company has clearly been working hard to address all its issues and enhance the user experience.
 So, fingers crossed that 2025 continues to be a good year for everyone on Feeld.

 Pros